bradhaas/TheCompendium/content/NPCs/Ziraj the Hunter.md

 tags:
 ---
 ## Summary
-A burly half orc paladin and one of the original members of the [[content/Factions/Doom Raiders|Doom Raiders]].
-Loyal to anyone who shows him kindness.
+- A burly half orc paladin and one of the original members of the [[content/Factions/Doom Raiders|Doom Raiders]].
+- Loyal to anyone who shows him kindness.
+- Good Friends with Babacar

 ![](../attachments/Ziraj.png)()